RodSoriano/JavaScript_Learning/ReadMe.md

-###Js Crash Course for Begginers##
+Js Crash Course for Begginers

-This is a crashcourse from all that I'm learning.
-Here I will be posting all my progress on my learning of JavaScript.
+Here I will be posting all my progress of my learning on the JavaScript lenguage.
-Hope this is of good use to you as it is to me, happy learning.
+Hope this is of good use to you as it is to me,
+Happy learning.